VERTEBRAL BODY TETHERING

 Vertebral Body Tethering

-Vertebral Body Tethering (VBT) is an innovative surgical technique designed to treat scoliosis in children and adolescents who are still growing.
+Vertebral Body Tethering (VBT) is an innovative surgical technique designed to treat scoliosis in children and adolescents who continue to grow.
 Unlike traditional spinal fusion, VBT aims to correct spinal curvature while preserving the spine’s natural flexibility and allowing for continued growth.

 Understanding Scoliosis and the Need for VBT